 About the review

-The systematic review evaluates the scientific literature on the presentations of injuries to the ear, nose and throat in the context of physical child abuse published up until January 2015.
+This systematic review evaluates the scientific literature on the presentations of injuries to the ear, nose and throat in the context of physical child abuse published up until June 2021.

 It aims to answer the following clinical questions: